-■ Impact fees
+Impact fees

-Unlike betterment taxes, impact fees tackle the issue of funding based on costs.
+Unlike betterment taxes, impact fees raise the issue of funding based on costs.
 Concerning the infrastructure inside the area under development, property developers are required either to build it at their own cost, or to fund infrastructure supplied by the public authorities.
 Concerning external facilities, they are partially funded by "impact fees".
 The idea is for urban growth to fund itself, without tapping into public resources too much.
-This funding model, which is very developed in the United States for utilities and infrastructure, i.e. drinking water, sewer systems and roadways, is suitable for urban areas under development.
+This funding model, which is very developed in the United States for urban areas under development.